 No. Permission to submit late is not granted in advance.
 If an application is submitted late, a cover letter explaining the reasons for the delay must be included with the signed, submitted application.
 The information included in the cover letter will be used to evaluate application acceptance on a case-by-case basis.

 Note: Cover letters are maintained separately from the assembled application image and are only made available to a small subset of staff, mainly receipt and referral and review staff.
 Reviewers are never given access to cover letter information.

-For applications submitted to due dates on or after January 25, 2018: Only the items listed in NOT-OD-17-098, plus any additional items if specifically listed in the individual funding opportunity announcement as required or optional.
+Only the items listed in NOT-OD-17-098, plus any additional items if specifically listed in the individual funding opportunity announcement as required or optional.

 If it is not specifically listed as allowed in the Notices or in FOA used to submit the application, it is not allowed.

 However, for purposes of clarity, a few examples of unallowable appendix items include but are not limited to:

 - Methods or instructions for conducting the research

 - Methods or instructions for analyzing the data

 - Clinical trial protocols, or protocol synopses, in applications that do not propose to conduct a clinical trial

 - Investigator’s Brochure section from an FDA IND application in applications that do not propose to conduct a clinical trial.